Strengthening Women’s Voices in Biodiversity Governance: The COOP4CBD Paris Training 2026

 Disclaimer: The views expressed in this blog are those of the author and do not necessarily reflect the official position or opinions of the CBD Women’s Caucus

-On 22–23 April 2026, the CBD Women’s Caucus was represented by four members — Sharon Ruthia, Cristina Eghenter, Fatou Ndiaye, and Bertha Medrano — at the CO-OP4CBD Training Session on Engaging and Strengthening Capacity-Building for Civil Society in preparation for CBD COP17, held at the French Museum of Natural History in Paris, France.
+On 22–23 April 2026, the CBD Women’s Caucus was represented by four members — Sharon Ruthia and Cristina Eghenter as trainers, and Fatou Ndiaye and Bertha Medrano as trainees — at the CO-OP4CBD Training Session on Engaging and Strengthening Capacity-Building for Civil Society in preparation for CBD COP17, held at the French Museum of Natural History in Paris, France.

 Our voices at the COOP4CBD Training

-During the training, Sharon Ruthia and Cristina Eghenter presented the CBD Women’s Caucus to the audience.
-Sharon Ruthia highlighted the work carried out by the Caucus, as well as the different ways in which participants can become involved, with particular emphasis on policy and advocacy engagement.
-Cristina Eghenter provided a perspective on the road to CBD COP17, outlining key issues and strategic considerations for upcoming negotiations.
+On behalf of the CBD Women’s Caucus, Sharon Ruthia highlighted the work carried out by the Caucus, as well as the different ways in which participants can become involved, with particular emphasis on policy and advocacy engagement.

 Cristina Eghenter at her presentation.